OSI Layer 2

 Conformance Tests (ISO 16845-1 and Extensions)

-The ISO 16845-1 is the standard test specification for the implementation of CAN.
-With this method and abstract test suites ISO 11898-1 compliance can be verified.
+ISO 16845-1 is the standard test specification for the implementation of CAN.
+This method and abstract test suites verify compliance with ISO 11898-1.

 Even though this seems to be ‘just’ an extension, with the changes it is a new development that needs to be tested as any other developments.

-Over the last years, several CAN FD implementations from multiple vendors have been launched onto the market.
-Carmakers are faced with the task of ensuring interoperability in a multi-vendor environment.
+Several CAN XL implementations from different vendors are about to be launched.
+Car manufacturers are now faced with the challenge of ensuring interoperability in a multi-vendor environment.

 We offer: